-The Museum Education Seminar is an intensive 5-day seminar that serves as an important platform for educators from Jewish museums.
-The MES aims to enhance and support professionalism in museum education at European Jewish museums.
-By offering training, networking and exchange possibilities for educators, the AEJM also aims at fostering innovation and new cooperation in the field of museum education projects, policies and strategies.
+Our educational programming aims at enhancing and supporting professionalism in museum education practice at European Jewish museums.
+By offering training, networking and exchange possibilities for educators, AEJM also aims at fostering innovation and new cooperation in the field of museum education projects, policies and strategies.

-Its predecessor, the Educators Training Programme, in cooperation with the POLIN Museum of the History of Polish Jews (2013) and the Jewish Historical Museum in Amsterdam (2012).
+Its predecessor, the Educators Training Programme, in cooperation with the POLIN Museum of the History of Polish Jews in Warsaw (2013) and the Jewish Historical Museum in Amsterdam (2012).